College of Engineering

 Restrictions

-• Students on academic probation are not allowed to take any course S/U.
+- Students are not on good academic standing are not allowed to take any course S/U.

 Personal Laptop Computer Requirements and College Computing Resources